serrif/website/main/docs/policy.md

 ---

 ## Guidelines
 Guidelines give the community a direct and consistent set of rules.
-If you are caught violating the guidelines, an administrator can take the action they deem necessary—such as banning your account.
+If you are caught breaking the guidelines, a staff member can take the necessary course of action.

 ### General policy
 This portion of our rules focuses on in-game conduct and gameplay etiquette.